TroutTrout

 The Role of On-Premise Solutions

-On-premise solutions align well with the requirements of NIS2 as they offer robust security controls that remain within the organization’s operational environment.
-This is crucial for sectors where data sovereignty and latency are major concerns.
+On-premise solutions align well with NIS2 requirements because all security controls and data remain within the organization’s operational environment.
+This matters for sectors where data sovereignty and latency are major concerns.
 On-premise solutions provide:

 • Data Control: Full ownership and control over data, adhering to NIS2's stringent data protection requirements.